Nigeria

 Security level:

-In view of the overall security situation, extra vigilance and travel only on urgent occasions is advised in the northern areas (especially Borno, Adamawa, Katsina, Yobe, Gombe and along the Niger border in Zamfara, Sokoto and Kebbi states), and caution is advised when travelling in states along or near the Delta.
-Niger (Delta, Rivers, Cross Rivers, Bayelsa, Abia) and along the borders with Cameroon.
-The states listed are also at high risk of kidnapping, especially of foreigners staying for tourism, humanitarian work, journalistic activities or employed in international maritime transport in the Gulf of Guinea and the ports along the coast around the Delta.
-Niger.
+In the northern areas (Borno, Adamawa, Katsina, Yobe, Gombe and along the Niger border in Zamfara, Sokoto and Kebbi states) must be exercised extra vigilance.
+Travel only in cases of extreme necessity.
+Caution is advised when travelling in states along or near the Delta of the river Niger (Delta, Rivers, Cross Rivers, Bayelsa, Abia) and along the borders with Cameroon.
+The states listed are also at high risk of kidnapping, especially of foreigners staying for tourism, humanitarian work, journalists or employee of international maritime transport in the Gulf of Guinea and the ports along the coast around the delta of the Niger river.

-In the central parts of the country, tensions between farmers and pastoralist groups pose a risk.
-There is also the potential for incidents caused by inter-community problems.
+In the central parts of the country there are frequent tensions between farmers which increases the potential for incidents.

-Incidents of armed robbery are not uncommon on the roads and in different populated areas of the country, and vigilance and prior assessment of the areas to be visited is needed.
+Incidents of armed robbery are not uncommon on the roads and in different areas of the country, and vigilance and prior assessment of the risks is needed.
 It is highly advisable to stay only in hotels with security.
-When travelling outside Abuja or other major cities, it is imperative that a local security company is consulted in advance and appropriate precautions are taken if possible.
+When travelling outside Abuja or other major cities, it is imperative that a local security company is consulted in advance and appropriate precautions are taken.

 Additional checkpoints have been deployed at the border with Benin, and it is possible that border authorities may request more than one inspection per vehicle.

-It is advisable to avoid places where demonstrations, rallies or protests are taking place, and in such a situation all orders from the local police authorities should be respected.
+It is advisable to avoid places where demonstrations, rallies or protests are taking place.
+If you find yourself in such place respect all orders from the local police authorities.

-The imposition of curfew occurs frequently in a number of states of Nigeria, particularly Borno and Adamawa, usually at very short notice after the announcement of such a measure.
-Failure to comply with imposed restrictions on movement is grounds for arrest, and it is therefore recommended to check regularly whether a curfew has been imposed in the state of residence.
+Curfews are frequent in a number of states of Nigeria, particularly Borno and Adamawa, usually at very short notice after the announcement of the measure.
+Failure to comply with imposed restrictions on movement is ground for arrest.It is therefore recommended to check regularly whether a curfew is imposed in the state of residence.

 Healthcare:

-The state of public health facilities, especially outside Abuja and Lagos, is not at a high level.
-For this reason, it is recommended to take out health insurance before travelling to Nigeria, covering a possible stay and treatment in a reputable hospital.
+The state of the public health facilities, especially outside Abuja and Lagos, is not good.
+Before travelling to Nigeria it is recommended to take out health insurance, which covers a possible stay and treatment in private hospital.

 The yellow fever vaccine is mandatory for entry into Nigeria.
 Vaccines against typhoid, tetanus, meningitis A and C, hepatitis A and B are recommended.
-These vaccines can also be administered in Nigeria.
-It is recommended to take prophylactic measures against malaria.
+Vaccines can also be administered in Nigeria.
+It is recommended to take measures against malaria.

 During the rainy season (June-October) there is a high risk of infection and disease due to the use of contaminated water.
 There is a high risk of contracting Lassa fever, Zika virus and cholera in places outside major cities.